 We are exposed to market risk arising from changes in currency exchange rates as a result of manufacturing and selling our products worldwide.
-Earnings are primarily affected by fluctuations in the value of the U.S. dollar relative to the euro, the Canadian dollar, the Norwegian krone and the United Kingdom pound sterling.
+Earnings are primarily affected by fluctuations in the value of the U.S. dollar relative to the euro, the Canadian dollar, the Norwegian krone and to a lesser extent the United Kingdom pound sterling.

 The majority of our sales from non-U.S. operations are denominated in currencies other than the U.S. dollar, principally the euro, other major European currencies and the Canadian dollar.
 A portion of our sales generated from our non-U.S. operations is denominated in the U.S. dollar (and consequently our non-U.S. operations will generally hold U.S. dollars from time to time).
-Certain raw materials used worldwide, primarily titanium-containing feedstocks, are purchased primarily in U.S. dollars, while labor and other production costs are purchased primarily in local currencies.
+Certain raw materials used in all our production facilities, primarily titanium-containing feedstocks, are purchased primarily in U.S. dollars, while labor and other production and administrative costs are incurred primarily in local currencies.
 Consequently, the translated U.S. dollar value of our non-U.S. sales and operating results are subject to currency exchange rate fluctuations which may favorably or unfavorably impact reported earnings.
 In addition to the impact of the translation of sales and expenses over time, our non-U.S. operations also generate currency transaction gains and losses which primarily relate to (i) the difference between the currency exchange rates in effect when non-local currency sales or operating costs (primarily U.S. dollar denominated) are initially accrued and when such amounts are settled with the non-local currency, (ii) changes in currency exchange rates during time periods when our non-U.S. operations are holding non-local currency (primarily U.S. dollars), and (iii) relative changes in the aggregate fair value of currency forward contracts held from time to time.

 We periodically use currency forward contracts to manage a very nominal portion of currency exchange rate risk associated with trade receivables denominated in a currency other than the holder's functional currency or similar exchange rate risk associated with future sales.
 We have not entered into these contracts for trading or speculative purposes in the past, nor do we currently anticipate entering into such contracts for trading or speculative purposes in the future.
-We are not party to any currency forward contracts at December 31, 2018.
-See Note 17 to our Consolidated Financial Statements.
+We are not party to any currency forward contracts at December 31, 2019.
+See Note 16 to our Consolidated Financial Statements.

 Also, we are subject to currency exchange rate risk associated with our Senior Secured Notes, as such indebtedness is denominated in the euro.
-At December 31, 2017 and 2018, we had the equivalent of \$478.6 million and \$458.7 million, respectively, outstanding under our euro-denominated Senior Secured Notes (exclusive of unamortized debt issuance costs.)
-The potential increase in the U.S. dollar equivalent of such indebtedness resulting from a hypothetical 10% adverse change in exchange rates at such dates would be approximately \$48 million and \$46 million, respectively.
+At December 31, 2018 and 2019, we had the equivalent of \$458.7 million and \$447.9 million, respectively, outstanding under our euro-denominated Senior Secured Notes (exclusive of unamortized debt issuance costs.)
+The potential increase in the U.S. dollar equivalent of such indebtedness resulting from a hypothetical 10% adverse change in exchange rates at such dates would be approximately \$46 million and \$45 million, respectively.